Cascaded Child Insertion

 You’ll extend the preview by inserting a new page section, then a feature grid inside that section, then a feature item inside the grid.
 The sequence matters because each parent should offer the next semantic child directly from the Structure row actions instead of forcing you through the full component catalog.

-Select the content area row
+Start from the content area

 The content area is the right parent because new sections belong to the main working surface, not inside the sidebar or another specialized child.
 It is also the row whose inline Insert Inside action you want to use for the fastest semantic workflow.